 Dolphins, like all mammals, breathe in oxygen from the air.
 Unlike fish, who breathe underwater through their gills, dolphins hold their breath until they come up to the surface.
 Dolphins are extremely smart and agile animals.
 Their breathing process is intuitive and can be adjusted based on the current moment’s activities.
+Of you’re craving more dolphin trivia by the end of this, read our 23 Weird Facts About Dolphins.

 When Dolphins swim down into the depths of the ocean for fish, they are actually holding their breath.
 The length of time that dolphins can hold their breath for varies based on a few factors.
 Bottlenose dolphins, for example, can stay underwater for around 8 to 10 minutes.
 Even when sleeping, a dolphin’s lighter bone structure allows them to sleep just below the surface.
 This allows them to pop up with their tail flukes every so often whilst asleep to take in the oxygen they need.